 “He provides a framework for thinking about your health with a risk management mindset,” Buchbinder explains.
 “I find it fascinating, and I'm probably going to change a few aspects of my own lifestyle in ways that are consistent with the book.”

-Cheryl Frank, a portfolio manager with American Mutual Fund®, is such a fan of Playing Big that she has given many copies as gifts, even to her male colleagues.
+Equity portfolio manager Cheryl Frank is such a fan of Playing Big that she has given many copies as gifts, even to her male colleagues.
 The 2014 book, written by columnist and personal coach Tara Mohr, advises women on how to play a bigger role at work and in their personal lives by taking bold action and overcoming self-doubt.

 “It’s a terrific book about understanding how to recognize the opportunities in this world and leaning into them in an authentic way,” states Frank.
 “It’s written for women, but even some of my male colleagues who have read it said it changed the way they think about their own families.”